MichaelCurrin/badge-generator/docs/development.md

 ## Roadmap

 - [ ] Add tests
-- [ ] Refactor JS to be DRY and OO
+- [ ] Refactor JS to be DRY
-- [ ] Add TS support
+- [x] Add TS support
+- [ ] Use interfaces and types
-- [X] Make into multi-page JS app - possibly with Vue, React or Preact, or Jekyll and mustache
+- [x] Make into multi-page JS app - possibly with Vue, React or Preact, or Jekyll and mustache
-- [X] Split view into left and right (or top and bottom) optionally mobile friendly
+- [x] Split view into left and right (or top and bottom) optionally mobile friendly

 ## Project structure